 What symptoms of lupus did you experience prior to your diagnosis?

-I experienced reoccurring injuries of hip flexors contributed it to run in track prior to my diagnosis then high fevers, Raynaud’s syndrome, extreme fatigue anemia, joint pains, and hair loss.
+I experienced reoccurring injuries of hip flexors which I attributed to running in track prior to my diagnosis, then, high fevers, Raynaud’s syndrome, extreme fatigue, anemia, joint pains, and hair loss.

 How has your life changed since your diagnosis?